sij-ai/pathScripts/README.md

 - Use absolute paths or ensure `~` is correctly expanded to avoid issues.
 - The scripts skip non-existent directories and invalid Git repositories.
 - `push` will attempt to set the `origin` remote automatically if it is missing.
+- Works perfectly with `gitscan` to auto-discover repositories

 ---